microsoft/vscode-docs/docs/supporting/faq.md

 ## Can I run a portable version of VS Code?

-Yes, VS Code has a [Portable Mode](/docs/editor/portable.md) which lets you keep settings and data in the same location as your installation, for example, on a USB drive.
+Yes, VS Code has a [Portable Mode](/docs/editor/portable.md) that lets you keep settings and data in the same location as your installation, for example, on a USB drive.

 ## Report an issue with a VS Code extension